Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

-The RMSD, RMSF, and $Q$ analyses show that substantial pseudoknot reorganization occurs only in a minority of the ligand-containing MD trajectories.
-Thus, pseudoknot destabilization is not a generic consequence of ligand proximity, but instead depends on a specific combination of ligand type, protonation state, and pseudoknot topology.
-The many non-perturbing trajectories therefore serve as an important internal control, indicating that the pronounced conformational changes observed in the representative systems reflect selective RNA---ligand recognition events rather than systematic simulation drift.
+RMSD, RMSF, and $Q$ values indicate that substantial pseudoknot reorganization occurs in only a minority of ligand-containing MD trajectories.
+Thus, pseudoknot destabilization is not a generic consequence of ligand proximity.
+In fact, ligands frequently migrate over long distances during simulations because of the high flexibility of RNA and its shallow binding pockets (see \rmfig{11}).
+Instead, the specific combination of ligand position, type, protonation state, and pseudoknot topology is important to induce conformational changes.
+The non-perturbed RNA trajectories, therefore, serve as an important baseline, indicating that the pronounced conformational changes observed in the representative systems reflect selective RNA--ligand recognition events.

-To further analyze pseudoknot conformational ensembles in these systems, we examined their trajectories using SM and compared them with those of the ligand-free RT and RU references.
-For contrast, we also included the RT-A2$^{0}$ system, which did not show significant structural changes, in the ML algorithm.
+Below, we apply SM to further elucidate the pseudoknot conformational dynamics in the selected MD trajectories (\rfig{fig:rt-stat-disc} and \rfig{fig:ru-stat-disc}), and compare them with the ligand-free RT and RU reference trajectories (\rfig{fig:md-stat-rt-ru}).
+For contrast, we also include the RT-A2$^0$ (top pose-1) trajectory, which did not show a significant structural perturbation.